kubeshop/testkube/docs/docs/concepts/tests/tests-creating.md

 # Creating Tests

 Tests are single executor oriented objects.
-Test can have different types, which depends on which executors are installed in your cluster.
+Tests can have different types, depending on which executors are installed in your cluster.

 Testkube includes `postman/collection`, `cypress/project`, `curl/test`, `k6/script` and `soapui/xml` test types which are auto registered during the Testkube install by default.